Shopware HTTP Cache with Varnish XKey

 sub vcl_hash {

-# Consider Shopware HTTP cache cookies
+# Take Shopware HTTP cache cookies into account

 if (req.http.sw-cache-hash != "") {